dsarov/MGAP/README.md

 <i>What does MGAP do?</i>

-Prior to assembly, FASTQ reads are conservatively trimmed and filtered using Trimmomatic v0.35 (Bolger AM et al., 2014) to remove low-quality bases and Illumina adapter contamination.
+Prior to assembly, FASTQ reads are conservatively trimmed and filtered using Trimmomatic v0.35 to remove low-quality bases and Illumina adapter contamination.
 The Trimmomatic parameters in MGAP are: LEADING=3, TRAILING=3, SLIDINGWINDOW=4:15, MINLEN=36, and ILLUMINACLIP (for TruSeq2 paired-end adapters).
 These parameters can be altered as desired.

-Next, a draft scaffold assembly is  created using Velvet 1.2.10 (Zerbino DR & Birney E, 2008), with parameters optimised using VelvetOptimiser v2.2.4 (https://github.com/tseemann/VelvetOptimiser) at a default kmer range of 53 to 75; these kmers can also be altered if required.
+Next, a draft scaffold assembly is  created using Velvet 1.2.10, with parameters optimised using VelvetOptimiser v2.2.4 at a default kmer range of 53 to 75; these kmers can also be altered if required.

-GapFiller v2.1.1 (Boetzer M & Pirovano W, 2012) is then used to attempt to fill in the scaffolds created by Velvet.
-Following creation of the draft Velvet assemblies, the best assembly is then improved upon using ABACAS v1.3.1 (Assefa S et al., 2009) and IMAGE v2.4.1 (Tsai IJ et al., 2010).
+GapFiller v2.1.1 is then used to attempt to fill in the scaffolds created by Velvet.
+Following creation of the draft Velvet assemblies, the best assembly is then improved upon using ABACAS v1.3.1 and IMAGE v2.4.1.
 If the user provides a reference genome, ABACAS scaffolds the contigs against this reference.
 If no user-specified reference is provided, this ABACAS step is skipped.
 Scaffolded contigs are then attempted to be joined using IMAGE, which will break contigs that have been incorrectly joined.
-A second attempt is then made to scaffold contigs using SSPACE v3.0 (Boetzer M et al., 2011).
+A second attempt is then made to scaffold contigs using SSPACE v3.0.
 GapFiller is then run again to attempt to fill in the scaffolds created by SSPACE.

-Finally, ICORN2 v0.95 (Otto TD et al., 2010) corrects any insertion-deletion (indel) and SNP errors in the final assembly.
-Contigs <1,000bp are excluded from the final .fasta assembly output using the miraconvert tool in MIRA4 (Chevreux B et al., 1999).
+Finally, ICORN2 v0.95 corrects any insertion-deletion (indel) and SNP errors in the final assembly.
+Contigs <1,000bp are excluded from the final .fasta assembly output using the miraconvert tool in MIRA v4.

 <i>Who created MGAP?</i>